Property Market Update – May 2025

 Market Outlook

-The Australian property market is expected to continue its modest growth throughout 2025, supported by strong demand and limited supply.
+The Australian property market update for May 2025 points to continued modest growth throughout the year.
+Strong demand and limited supply underpin this outlook.
 However, affordability constraints and global economic uncertainties may temper the pace of growth.
-The rental market is likely to remain tight, with low vacancies and steady rent increases, particularly in cities with strong population growth and limited housing supply.